DinGolan/Balloon-Pop-Game/README.md

 - Balloons will rise from the bottom of the screen.
 - Click on balloons to **pop** them and gain points.
 - If any balloon reaches the top without being popped – **you lose**.
-- Pop them all – and **you win**!
+- Pop them all – and **you win** !

 ---

  ## 📁 Project Structure 📁
- ├── index.html # Main HTML structure.
+├── index.html # Main HTML structure
 ├── css/
- │  └── main.css # Styling and layout.
+│ └── main.css # Styling and layout
 ├── js/
- │  └── main.js # Game logic and interactivity.
+│ └── main.js # Game logic and interactivity
 ├── wav/
- │  └── pop.wav # Sound effect for balloon pop.
+│ └── pop.wav # Sound effect for balloon pop

 ---